Data Statements

 Data Statements for Natural Language Processing

-This webpage contains information about data statements for language datasets used in natural language processing systems.
+This webpage contains information about data statements for language datasets used in natural language processing systems and other digital language projects.
 The schema elements have been honed to the particular characteristics of language datasets, including speech context, speaker demographic, and annotator demographic.
-The most recent schema elements (Version 2) are listed here.
-Detailed definitions of the elements are provided in A Guide for Writing Data Statements, linked below, along with rationale and suggestions for writing each element as well as general best practices.
-A table summarizing the changes from Version 1 to Version 2 can be found under Other Resources below.
+The most recent schema elements (Version 3) are listed here.
+Detailed definitions of the elements are provided in Creating and Documenting Language Datasets with Data Statements, linked below, along with rationale and suggestions for writing each element as well as general best practices.
+Version 3 contains two new schema elements, 14 Distribution and 15 Maintenance; two renamed schema elements, 6 Language User Demographic and 8 Linguistic Situation and Text Characteristics; and updated descriptions throughout to better support the creation of dataset documentation with language communities.

 Schema Elements Version 2